maraisr/rian/readme.md

 please do go checkout their documentation's, to help decide.

 Rian does not intend to align or compete with them. rian's intent is to be used to instrument your application and **only** your application.
-Rian is primed in that critical business paths — where you don't care "which handlers MongoDB ran", or how many network calls your ORM made.
+Rian is primed in that critical business paths — where you don't care " which handlers MongoDB ran", or how many network calls your ORM made.
 Cardinality will destroy you.
 Although rian can scale to support those as well.
 But the reality is; there are profiler tools far more capable — "right tool for the job".

 Rian is simply a tracer you can use to see what your application is doing, have better insight into why something failed and stitch it with your logs.
 It starts by capturing a [`w3c trace-context`](https://www.w3.org/TR/trace-context/),